SepehrSal/911-Calls-Project/README.md

 # Exploratory Data Analysis (EDA)

-* calculating the top 5 zipcodes
+* Calculating the top 5 zipcodes
-* calculating the top 5 townships
+* Calculating the top 5 townships
-* unique title codes
+* Unique title codes

 # Creating new features

-* using lambda and split to extraxt the reasons for calls.
+* Using lambda and split to extraxt the reasons for calls.

-* countplot of 911 calls by Reason
+* Countplot of 911 calls by Reason

 ![countplot](https://user-images.githubusercontent.com/121250443/210860135-8c5aee16-61ba-4c3e-97ae-869464570ed6.png)